vmware-tanzu/velero/design/2082-bsl-delete-associated-resources_design.md

 ## Alternative Considered

 I had considered deleting the backup files (the ones in json format and tarballs) in the BSL itself.
-However, a standard use case is to back up a cluster and then restore into a new cluster.
+However, a standard use case is to backup a cluster and then restore into a new cluster.
 Deleting the backup storage location in either location is not expected to remove all of the backups in the backup storage location and should not be done.